martinng01/sales-helper/README.md

 Run all 3 code blocks in **different** terminal windows from the base directory:

 - Frontend

 ```bash
 cd react-video-call
 npm run dev
 ```

 - Application Server

 ```bash
 python middleware/middleware.py
 ```

 - Transcription Server

 ```bash
 python WhisperLive/run_server.py
 ```

 Visit the localhost website in the frontend terminal window.

+## Possible Improvements

+- [ ] Enable audio and video to be received from the other client (Currently audio and video is received from user's side for proof of concept.)

 ## Implementation

 ### Architecture

 ![architecture](docs/images/saleshelper.jpg)

 ### Retrieval Augmented Generation (RAG) Engine

 ![rag](docs/images/rag.jpg)